 The large eastern block [dc] facing the Dacostakade canal consists of two joined buildings: the 1912 Hartkamp [hc] and the 1949 Merkelbach [mb].
 The two buildings have 8 levels in common.
 Below ground [L0-1] are rented basement work-spaces, mainly on the Merkelbach side.
 Ground level [L0] is workshops in Merkelbach, the Dijk Theatre and small businesses in Hartkamp.
 L1 (known as the "Entresol" because of its relative shallowness) is businesses in Merkelbach, apts in Hartkamp.
 Above L1 both buildings have five apt floors [L2 to L6].
 L5 is the last lift-stop and from there one climbs the stair to the last apt level [L6]: the mb/hc ‘penthouse’.
 Above this rises only a small glass 'look-out' pavilion [L7] with a stair to its roof terrace and radio tower [L8].

 This whole Dacostakade side of Tetterode developed largely as one in its pre- and early-domestic phases: starting as flimsily divided artists studios, changing in the late 1980s to a live-in situation: a mix of apt and studio space divided by solid walls.
 Since then the buildings have diverged (curiously in tune with their architectural character).
 The Merkelbach [mb], a building that gives the impression of single-minded dedication to work, is still artist/studio dominated, whereas the older Hartcamp building [hc], that dallies with ‘domestic’ styles, is now socially mixed and (like the Bilderdijk [bd] block) has devolved into socially different floors, more densely occupied than Merkelbach’s, with smaller and more intricate spaces.
-Its less industrial character has allowed the sense of domesticity to accumulate, while the monolithic character of Merkelbach has not been contradicted.
+Its less industrial character has allowed the sense of domesticity to accumulate, while the monolithic austerity of Merkelbach has not been contradicted.

 DACOSTAKADE BUILDING: DACOSTAKADE (EAST) FACADE